Why You Don’t Feel Like Yourself Anymore: A Guide To Identity Burnout

 Burnout and loss of identity occurs when professional roles gradually replace a person’s sense of self.
 Instead of work being something you do, it becomes the primary way you understand who you are.
 When exhaustion and responsibility accumulate over time, people may begin to feel disconnected from their values, interests, and inner life.

-Burnout and loss of identity in professionals does not always come from doing too much.
+Burnout and loss of identity does not always come from doing too much.
 In many cases it develops when work gradually begins to replace identity.
 Over time, responsibility, reputation, and performance start to define who you are rather than simply describing what you do.
-Read the research about the complex relationships between job burnout, career identity, and work-family support here.
+You can read the research about the complex relationships between job burnout, career identity, and work-family support here.

 You’re still functioning and showing up.
 You might even be doing “well” by external standards.
 But somewhere along the way, you stopped recognizing yourself.